pranav11024/Maze-Generation-and-Solver-Platform/README.md

 Solving done by: IDDFS, DFS, BFS, A* algorithm, Dijkstra's algorithm and Bellman Ford

 Repository contains Node, Algorithm and Main classes and 3 sample mazes

+Future Work: Wall Following Algorithm to be implmented